Microsoft to erase its carbon footprint, past and future, in climate push

 It was not immediately clear if the figures reported by the companies were exactly comparable.

-In a blog post, Microsoft on Thursday reiterated its commitment to working with oil and gas companies.
+Microsoft Workers 4 Good, which says it represents Microsoft employees aiming to hold the company to its stated values, lauded the climate plan but said “this goal is incompatible with contracts that aim to increase oil extraction, a process which we know is not sustainable.”

-“It’s imperative that we enable energy companies to transition, including to renewable energy and to the development and use of negative emission technologies like carbon capture and storage and direct air capture,” Microsoft said.
+In a blog post, Microsoft on Thursday reiterated its commitment to working with oil and gas providers, saying it is “imperative that we enable energy companies to transition” to renewable energy and carbon-capture technologies.

-Bill Weihl, former director of sustainability at Facebook Inc (FB.O), said Microsoft’s announcement does not take into account how its technology is used by oil and gas companies to make fossil fuels cheaper and more plentiful.
-That can outweigh the gains of whatever measures Microsoft takes on its own carbon reduction.
+Bill Weihl, former director of sustainability at Facebook Inc (FB.O), said Microsoft does not take into account that its work with oil companies could outweigh the gains of measures Microsoft takes on its own carbon reduction.

 “There is good stuff here,” Weihl said.
 “But the topline message, that this is urgent, is not matched by what they’re focusing on.”